HÖRST

 X

-The X-axis in an audiogram represents the frequency of the test tone, typically from 125 Hz to 8 kHz (up to 16 kHz for high-frequency audiometry).
-It is logarithmically scaled to clearly represent the wide hearing range of the human ear and to visualize tonotopia.
+The X-axis in an audiogram represents the frequency of the test tone, typically from 125 Hz to 8 kHz (up to 16 kHz in high-frequency audiometry).
+It is logarithmically scaled to clearly show the broad range of human hearing and to visualize tonotopy.
 Each point on the X-axis corresponds to a test frequency at which the hearing threshold is determined.
 In combination with the Y-axis (hearing threshold in dB HL), this results in the individual hearing curve.
-The display enables quick recognition of frequency-specific hearing loss patterns such as high-frequency or low-frequency losses.
+The display allows quick identification of frequency-specific hearing loss patterns such as high-frequency or low-frequency losses.

-X-linked inheritance describes genetic diseases in which the responsible gene is located on the X chromosome and the frequency and severity varies depending on gender.
-Men (XY) are affected more frequently and more severely as they only have one X chromosome, while women (XX) are usually carriers and show mild or no symptoms.
+X-linked inheritance describes genetic disorders in which the responsible gene is located on the X chromosome and the frequency and severity vary depending on gender.
+Men (XY) are more frequently and severely affected because they only have one X chromosome, while women (XX) are usually carriers and show mild or no symptoms.
 Known X-linked hearing disorders include certain forms of otosclerosis and rare syndromes with hearing loss.
-Molecular genetic diagnosis uses blood or saliva samples to identify mutations on the X chromosome.
-Genetic counseling is essential to assess family risks and initiate early interventions such as newborn screening.
+Molecular genetic diagnostics use blood or saliva samples to identify mutations on the X chromosome.
+Genetic counseling is essential to assess family risks and initiate early measures such as newborn screening.